ipfs/kubo/docs/config.md

 #### `Swarm.Transports.Security.SECIO`

-Support for SECIO has been removed.
+**REMOVED**:  support for SECIO has been removed.
 Please remove this option from your config.

 #### `Swarm.Transports.Security.Noise`